- Download our Moving to South Africa Guide (PDF)

-South Africa's banking system is sophisticated.
-There are numerous international and local banks in South Africa and each of these offer expats various options and competitive rates for managing their finances.
+South Africa's banking system is sophisticated, making it easy and convenient to handle financial matters.
+There are numerous international and local banks in South Africa, and each of these offer expats various options and competitive rates for managing their finances.

 Notes: 10 ZAR, 20 ZAR, 50 ZAR, 100 ZAR and 200 ZAR